junghyun397/GomokuBot/documents/about-renju-eng.md

 Q. What do you mean, GomokuBot and Renju?

-A. Gomoku is very simple.
+A. Gomoku is elementary.
 But Gomoku is not a fair game.
-Therefore, GomokuBot uses Renju, which has some very simple rules added, not plain Gomoku.
+Therefore, GomokuBot uses Renju, which has some elementary rules added, not plain Gomoku.

 But don't worry.
 Renju is really similar to Gomoku.
 In the game between beginners, it's the same so that, even if they don't know what Renju is, it doesn't affect them at all.